 How Long Does Invisalign Take?

-I’ve spoken to a lot of Invisalign patients over the past twelve months.
-Their initial Invisalign estimates ranged between nine months and 1.5 years.
+The average treatment time according to Invisalign is between 12 to 18 months.
+I’ve spoken to a lot of Invisalign patients and their initial Invisalign estimates ranged between 9 and 18 months.
 Though in reality, no one I met finished in the projected amount of time.

 In fact, everyone I know spent an additional six to nine months wearing them.
 Invisalign says this occurs when your teeth don’t move as projected.